sciai-lab/lab-webpage/_members/gerrit-gerhartz.md

 # Gerrit Gerhartz

-I am a master’s student in physics and currently working in the scientific AI lab on the DFT project.
+I am a master’s student in physics and currently working in the Scientific AI lab on the DFT project.

 After I wrote my bachelor's thesis in mathematical physics, where I researched the mathematical structure of the path integral in quantum mechanics, I discovered my passion for structural insight in the sciences.
 And what better tool to discover structures in data than machine learning?